Leafpub/leafpub/.github/CONTRIBUTING.md

 [The issue tracker](https://github.com/claviska/postleaf-app/issues) is the preferred channel for [bug reports](#bug-reports) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **do not** use the issue tracker for personal support requests.
-[Stack Overflow](https://stackoverflow.com/questions/tagged/postleaf-app) is a better place to get help.
+[The Postleaf Community Forum](https://community.postleaf.org/) is a better place to get help.

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.